Step-by-Step Guide to Creating an Event Budget

 What was the total damage?
-Whether you are using Budgeting software and that will total up your line items up for you or are going in with a spreadsheet, pull together your final and total amount spent.
+Whether you are using Budgeting software that will total up your line items for you or are going in with a spreadsheet, pull together your final and total amount spent.

 You’ll need to share that number with your stakeholders and it will be helpful in measuring outcomes from your event.